austinwklein/docs.seawolf-marketplace/seawolf-marketplace-docs/docs/ci-cd/05-nginx-configuration.md

 # prod_root -> /opt/seawolf-marketplace/prod/frontend/dist/frontend/browser
 ```

-If a symlink points to the wrong directory, manually update it:
+If a symlink points to the wrong directory, manually update it for testing and then add to scripts for deployment:

 ```bash
 ln -sfn /opt/seawolf-marketplace/prod/frontend/dist/frontend/browser /usr/share/nginx/SWE/prod_root